Have you been looking into schools, but have no idea how to pick an Italian language school in Italy?

-So you’ve decided that you’re going to spend some time in Italy learning the beautiful language of Italian.
-There really is no no substitute to being fully immersed in the language to really improve your abilities (or quickly learn some handy phrases if you’re a beginner).
-Imagine starting the school day with a cappuccino and a cornetto (Italian croissant), having a pizza lunch in a piazza after class and sipping a glass or two of vino (wine) in a small enoteca in the evening.
+Imagine starting the school day with a cappuccino and a cornetto (Italian croissant).
+Then having lunch in a piazza after class and sipping a glass or two of vino (wine) in a small enoteca in the evening.
 There’s really no comparison!

 Now comes the tough part.
 How do you choose from the 60+ Italian schools and find the right spot for you?

-Why do you want to study Italian in Italy?
+Why do I want to study Italian in Italy?

-Asking yourself this simple question can help narrow down your options.
-Some schools or at least the city or town are going to be better suited for you depending on your reasons for making the trip in the first place.
+You’ve decided you want to attend an Italian language school in Italy.
+Congratulations!
+You are going to have a great time.
+But asking yourself why you want to go can help narrow down your options.
+Some schools are going to be better suited for you based on your reasons for making the trip in the first place.

-- Have you always wanted to live (even for a short time) in Florence, Rome, Venice, Sicily, Verona, [insert small, unknown Italian town here] and adding on language classes sounds like something fun to do?
+- Have you always wanted to live (even for a short time) in Florence, Rome, Venice, Sicily, Verona, [insert small, unknown Italian town here]?
 Then go to your dream location!
-Taking time off to fly to Italy and invest the time and money to attend a language school for many people is a once in a lifetime opportunity.
-Why not go to the city or region you’ve always wanted to visit and select a school in that area.
+Taking time off to fly to Italy and invest the time and money to attend a language school is a once in a lifetime opportunity for many people.
+Why not go to the city or region you’ve always wanted to visit and select a school in that area?

 - Are you studying because it’s part of your degree and you’re more interested in sightseeing than spending a lot of time learning or studying?
-If this is the case, you’re best off looking for a school in a larger city with lots of things to do, or at the very least, a city that works as a transit hub so day trips are easier if you want to explore outside the city.
+If this is the case, consider looking for a school in a larger city with lots of things to do.
+At the very least, choose a city with good transportation options so day trips are easier if you want to explore outside the city.

-- Are you looking to fully immerse yourself in the culture, avoid speaking English / your native language and really want to get the most amount of improvement out of your time in Italy?
+- Are you looking to fully immerse yourself in the culture and avoid speaking your native language?
+Do you want to really focus on improving your Italian?
 Then consider a small town with minimal tourists (the locals are more likely to speak with you in Italian) and minimal distractions.
 This option provides the best opportunity to fully immerse yourself and feel more like a local.